 Sarasota is an hour south of Tampa and a little over an hour from Fort Myers.
 I could spend the day enjoying the fabulous museums and gardens, then having a memorable meal, or I could just as easily hang out at the gorgeous beaches and enjoy a good dose of nature for the day.

-Sarasota’s beaches are a bit spread out, so I would recommend driving to this Florida city so you can see all of it — from beaches to shopping venues, museums to historical attractions.
+Sarasota’s beaches are a bit spread out, so I would recommend driving to this Florida city so you can see all of it — from white-sand beaches to shopping venues, museums to historical attractions.
 Here are the top things to do in Sarasota.

 Note: Tickets to The Ringling and Marie Selby Botanical Garden were provided to me free of charge from Visit Sarasota County.
 As always, reviews and opinions are 100% mine and unbiased.